 - Insect bites.
 Early research suggest that applying Trikatu to the skin, which contains ginger, long pepper, and black pepper extracts, does not reduce mosquito bite size.

 - Irritable bowel syndrome (IBS).
-Taking ginger alone or with certain other ingredients doesn’t seem to improve IBS symptoms.
-But taking ginger along with English horsemint and purple nut sedge might help.
-Whether the benefit is due to ginger or other ingredients is unclear.
+Taking ginger alone doesn't seem to improve IBS symptoms.
+But taking ginger along with other herbal ingredients might help.
+Whether the benefit of these combination agents is due to ginger or the other ingredients is unclear.

 - Joint pain.
 Research shows that taking capsules of a specific combination product (Instaflex Joint Support, Direct Digital, Charlotte, NC) containing ginger for 8 weeks reduces joint pain by 37%.
 But this product does not seem to reduce joint stiffness or improve joint function.